bmatheny/dotfiles/README.md

 any new ruby gems to be installed in `~/.config/bmatheny/Gemfile`.
 These will be part of a small number of files that will be managed outside of the repository.

+## tmux

+The very first time you run tmux type `ctrl-A I` to install the tmux plugins specified in `.tmux.conf`.

 ## vim

 * Plugins